Fusion file system

 The configuration for this deployment scenario looks like the following:

 The k8s.context represents the Kubernetes configuration context to be used for the pipeline execution.
-This setting can be omitted if Nextflow itself is run as a pod in the Kubernetes clusters.
+This setting can be omitted if Nextflow itself is running as a pod in the Kubernetes clusters.

 The k8s.namespace represents the Kubernetes namespace where the jobs submitted by the pipeline execution should be executed.